bluepeter/alphagroove/README.md

   potentially with different temperature settings for varied responses.
 - **JSON Response:** The LLM is prompted to return its decision (long, short, or do_nothing) and a rationalization in a structured JSON format.
+- **Consensus Logic:**
-- **Consensus Logic:** A trade signal proceeds only if a configurable number of LLM responses agree on the trade direction (matching the application's configured direction).
+  - If `default.direction` in `alphagroove.config.yaml` is set to `long` or `short`: A trade signal proceeds only if a configurable number of LLM responses agree on that specific pre-configured trade direction.
 Otherwise, the signal is filtered out.
+  - If `default.direction` is `llm_decides`: The LLM's consensus determines the actual trade direction.
+If a sufficient number of LLMs (`agreementThreshold`) vote for `long` (and more than `short`), a long trade is initiated.
+Similarly for `short`.
+If there's no clear consensus or "do_nothing" is favored, no trade occurs.
 - **Cost Tracking:** The cost of LLM calls is tracked and reported.

 **Configuration:**